MaxTheMooshroom/SpcEng_LR-OreDetect/readme.txt

-This is an edit of another mod, found below!
+This is a fork of another mod, found below!
 This is rebalanced for our server. [url=https://github.com/MaxTheMooshroom/SpcEng_LR-OreDetect]Source[/url]

 Visit my workshop page: